 When moving between bouts of cutting always retract the booms.
 High shock loads can be generated when moving at speed with the booms outstretched and these could initiate fatigue cracking in the booms.
 If cracks begin they will lengthen even under light loads.

 7.14 BREAKBACK

-The booms are protected when travelling in a forward direction by a relief valve mounted on the slew cylinder.
+300 models booms are protected when travelling in a forward direction by a mechanical break back.
 The booms are not protected in event of a high-speed collision, or when travelling backwards.